Cheap Car Insurance for Senior Drivers in Texas

 • How much do senior drivers pay for car insurance in Texas?

 On average, Texas seniors pay $176 per month for full coverage and $94 for liability-only policies, based on Insurify data.
-But your actual premium will vary based on your individual driver profile, where you live in the state, your driving record, the coverage options you choose, and more.
+But your actual premium will vary based on your individual driver profile, where you live in Texas, your driving record, the coverage options you choose, and more.

 • Why do auto insurance rates increase for seniors?